Skip to main content

 Prerequisites

-• A working LoRaWAN gateway connected to ChirpStack v4 (and configured for your region/frequency plan).
+• A working LoRaWAN gateway connected to ChirpStack v4 and configured for your region / frequency plan.

 • Your STICKER powered and within gateway coverage.

-1) Collect the required LoRaWAN identifiers & keys for STICKER
+1) Collect the required LoRaWAN identifiers & keys

 You will need: